Dingjz/CodeScore/README.md

 - `--ckpt_path`: Path to the model checkpoint.
 - `--test_file`: Path to the test file.
 - `--out_file`: Path to save the results.

-## Datasets

-For datasets, you can check [CodeScore on Hugging Face](https://huggingface.co/datasets/dz1/CodeScore).

 ## Checkpoints